US 67 (AR)

 Route description

-US 67 then runs parallel to Interstate 30, passing through cities such as Hope, Prescott, Arkadelphia, and Malvern.
+US 67 then runs parallel to I-30, passing through cities such as Hope, Prescott, Arkadelphia, and Malvern.
 Near Benton, US 67 merges with I-30.
 The two routes run concurrently to Little Rock, where the freeway also picks up US 65 and US 167.
-In North Little Rock, US 67 and US 167 turn to the east, concurrent with Interstate 40 for about 2 miles (3.2 km), before branching off to the northeast as a freeway.
+In North Little Rock, US 67 and US 167 turn to the east, concurrent with I-40 for about 2 miles (3.2 km), before branching off to the northeast with I-57.

-In Beebe, the two routes begin a concurrency with U.S. 64.
-The three routes part ways in Bald Knob, with US 67 continuing as a freeway to the northeast.
-Just north of US 412 in Walnut Ridge, the freeway ends at a large, partially-complete interchange, and US 67 becomes a five-lane undivided highway north to Pocahontas.
+In Beebe, the three routes begin a concurrency with US 64.
+The four routes part ways in Bald Knob, with I-57/US 67 continuing as a freeway to the northeast.
+Just north of US 412 in Walnut Ridge, I-57 ends at a large, partially-complete interchange, and US 67 becomes a five-lane undivided highway north to Pocahontas.
 From Pocahontas, the road turns northeasterly and then easterly as the original two-lane highway concurrent with US 62.
 In Corning, US 62 continues to the east while US 67 turns northward again before crossing the Missouri state line.

 History